TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-portal-alerts.md

 # Monitor Cosmos DB with alerts

-Cosmos DB provides option to setup alerts from the Azure Portal.
+Cosmos DB provides the option to set up alerts from the Azure Portal.
 The alerts are triggered  based on the metrics exposed by Cosmos DB.

 ## **Recommended documents**